-The Supervisor's Report is essential in order to allow the Examiners to assess all candidates as fairly as possible and should always be completed by every Centre.
+The Supervisors' Report is essential in order to allow the Examiners to assess all candidates as fairly as possible and should always be completed by every Centre.

-During the examination, the Supervisor or other competent biologist (not the Invigilator) should follow the steps in Question 1, in order to obtain results for 1(a)(ii) and 1(a)(iv).
+During the examination, the Supervisor or competent biologist (not the Invigilator), should follow the steps in Question 1, in order to obtain results for 1(a)(iii).